True Believers (comics): Plot

 The series involves a team of new characters digging into the background goings-on in the Marvel Universe.
 The team is led by Payback, Mavis Trent, a S.H.I.E.L.D. data analyst.

 Though a mini-series, True Believers is unusual in that each issue contains a central plot that is resolved by the end.
-Issue 1 features the team ending an underground fight club.
-This club is run by rich and powerful men who pay to have women abducted, drugged and forced to fight one another.
+The first issue features the team ending an underground fight club.
+This club is run by rich and powerful men who pay to have women abducted, drugged, and forced to fight one another.

 The second issue deals with a conspiracy to frame Reed Richards, Mr. Fantastic of the Fantastic Four, for driving under the influence of alcohol.
 This issue also sees Payback with Reynolds' psychiatrist Dr. Cornelius Worth discussing her feelings with her father.

 The third issue reveals the origin of Payback, and begins the search for the murderer of Payback's father.

 The fourth gives the origins of Battalus and Red Zone, and further details of the murder of Payback's father.

 The fifth reveals the truth behind the murder of Payback's father.